secretstartups/handbook/sales/field-communications/field-flash-newsletter/index.html.md

 - GitLab is asynchronous, and this update is no exception.
 The onus remains on individual team members to stay informed and connected.
 The newsletter is not a substitute for the Handbook or other resources salespeople should be leveraging on the day-to-day.

 **Be general enough to allow us to remain segment-agnostic**
 - The newsletter will include general updates and resources that are applicable to most, if not all, team members.
-Future field communications programs will enable individual field segments (CS, ENT, COMM, PubSec, etc.) with more frequent updates that are tailored to their teams.
+Future field communications programs will enable individual field segments (CS, ENT, COMM, PubSec, etc.) with more frequent updates that are tailored to their teams (e.g. [Field Update Tickers] (https://about.gitlab.com/handbook/sales/field-communications/field-update-tickers/)).

 **Be built out in the open**
 - The newsletter content will be compiled in an issue each month within the [Enablement project](https://gitlab.com/gitlab-com/sales-team/field-operations/enablement).
 Any team member is welcome to contribute or make requests.
 See more information in the Process section below.